Bourg-en-Bresse station

-Bourg-en-Bresse is a railway station located in Bourg-en-Bresse, Ain, eastern France.
-The station was opened in 1855 and is located on the Ligne du Haut-Bugey, Mouchard–Bourg-en-Bresse railway, Lyon-Bourg-en-Bresse railway and Mâcon-Ambérieu railway.
+Bourg-en-Bresse station (French: Gare de Bourg-en-Bresse) is a railway station located in Bourg-en-Bresse, Ain, eastern France.
+The station was opened in 1855 and is located on the Ligne du Haut-Bugey, Mouchard–Bourg-en-Bresse railway, Lyon–Bourg-en-Bresse railway and Mâcon–Ambérieu railway.
 The train services are operated by SNCF.

 Train services

 The station is served by the following service(s):